PDFRCW 39.114.020

 (g) The assessed value of real property listed on the tax roll as certified by the county assessor under RCW 84.52.080 from within the increment area and an estimate of the increment value and tax allocation revenues expected to be generated;

-(i) An assessment of any impacts and any necessary mitigation to address the impacts identified on the following:
+(i) An assessment of any impacts on the following:

 (i) Affordable and low-income housing;